stephengold/Maud/README.md

 #### Menus

-Clicking on the menu bar with the LMB activates the corresponding menu.
+Clicking a button in the menu bar with the LMB activates the corresponding menu.
+Menus are modal: activating a menu disables all other user interfaces in Maud.
 When a menu is active, the remainder of the screen darkens, and the mouse cursor becomes a right-pointing magenta arrow.
 You can then select a menu item by clicking on it with the LMB or RMB.

-Some menu items activate submenus.
-Others display icons to help describe what they do:
+Many menu items display icons to help indicate what they do:

+ + a right-pointing black arrow to activate a submenu
  + a wrench icon to select a tool
- + a dialog-box icon to open a modal dialog box
+ + a dialog-box icon to open a dialog box or go to a different screen
+ + a pencil icon to immediately edit the loaded skeleton map or target model
  + a bone icon to select a bone
- + a pencil icon to immediately edit the loaded map or target model
+ + an ogre's head to immediately load an [Ogre] model
  + and so forth.

 Menus are context-sensitive, so for instance you'll see many more options